Simple Dog Tips

 Winter Activities for Dogs

 - Basic Walks – Dogs enjoy getting out of the house for their walks.
 Continue taking them on walks around Denver.
 My favorite time to walk dogs is right after a snowstorm.

 - Dog Training – Now is an excellent time to brush up on your positive reinforcement dog training in the house.
 Add a nightly session and keep it fun and short.

-- Retrieving – Find a space without ice and choose the best weather of the day.
+- Retrieving – Find a space in Denver without ice and choose the best weather of the day.
 Avoid playing retrieve when icy conditions exist.

 - Snow Sports – Cross country skiing and snowshoeing are the ultimate winter conditioning activities for athletic dogs in the Denver area and will keep your dog in top shape.
 Make sure to bring along dog treats to aid in their recovery during and after heavy exercise.

 - Exposure – Please protect from the elements when below freezing conditions exist.
 Most dogs are incapable of withstanding freezing temperatures for long periods.

 - Pack Fresh Water – Keep your pup from eating the snow and getting sick.